 Lake people are a lovely kind of people to be, I think, and vary quite greatly in terms of their non-lake living.
 Some of us actually live on lakes, sure, others go for weekends, others once a summer, etc. We come from all different walks and places and lifestyles [mostly midwestern], but at the lake, we are the same.
 And while this does not go for all lake people, people who go to lakes are probably pretty average on weekdays.
 They probably go to a job and are productive members of society, most days, but when it's time to go to the lake?
 Things shift in a big, delightful, borderline trashy way.
 We transform.
 We become lake people.

 Maybe you wear a suit every day to work, but the ones who are lake people can also wear a swimsuit and nothing but for a straight week and not flinch.
-No shoes, no shirt, sorry, that's a dealbreaker.
+No shoes, no shirt, no service?
+Sorry, that's a dealbreaker.
 Drinking during the day at home may be unheard of, but at the lake?
 If you're awake, I'd say it's fair game.
-Children get to be wilder and adults let looser and teenagers dream of the day they'll be allowed to go to party coves and take Sea-Doo rides with the boys from the boat next dock who they also plan on marrying, one day.
+Children are wilder and adults let looser and teenagers dream of the day they'll be allowed to go to party coves and take Sea-Doo rides with the boys from the boat next dock (who they also plan on marrying, one day).
 Lake people don't worry about showering - on a day we're feeling particularly fancy we might bring some soap down to the dock.
-Lake people don't get upset when they accidentally have a cocktail too many in the afternoon and end up using the dog's brush on their hair.
+Lake people don't get upset when they accidentally have a cocktail too many in the afternoontime and end up using the dog's brush on their hair.
 Lake people eat dinner at 10pm and still wake up early to ski before the rookies come out.
 Lake people have not a care in the world aside from when do the fireworks start and do you think we have enough bratwurst?

 As you know I am a girl of many families, but one thing we all share is a common acceptance that we are lake people.
 It's something I get from both sides, and thank goodness for it.
 Since I live farther than is drivable to any of the lakes we frequent, I don't get to go as much, but I am always thankful for the ease with which I slink back into my easy breezy lake self.
 Give me a speed boat, a cooler full of cocktails, some jorts, and a bottle of sunscreen and I'll be happy for days.
 Add some smutty mags and a couple whips around the lake on a tube and I'll be downright giddy.
 Maybe I'll lake bathe [i.e. suds up/rinse off in the lake] once.
 Maybe I won't.
 It's fine.
 We're lake people.
 We can handle getting a little filmy for a few days.

 I was lake people all weekend, in fact, but now I am back; wearing a dress and washing my hair, putting on makeup and being professional.
 But it doesn't mean I won't morph right back into the same kinda trashy, jorts-wearing, dog-brush-using, day-drinking, tubing-even-though-it-hurts-me, lake-loving fool when I get in sight of the water again.
-Give me a good fireworks show, maybe some sparklers, and color me delighted.
+Give me a good fireworks show, put a cocktail in my hand, and color me delighted.
 We're lake people.
 We don't need much more than that.

-[If you're curious about finding lake people outside of lakes, there are ways.
-They can often be spotted singing karaoke [this, in my experience, is a big tell], sitting in the Rockpile at Rockies games, purchasing tank tops at Walmart, hanging out in dive bars, wearing Corona t-shirts, talking about wakeboarding, and frequenting the frozen drink and encased meat sections of the grocery store.]
+If you're curious about finding lake people outside of lakes, there are ways.
+They can often be spotted singing karaoke [this, in my experience, is a big tell], hanging out in dive bars, sitting in the Rockpile at Rockies games, shopping at Walmart, wearing Corona t-shirts, talking about wakeboarding, and frequenting the frozen drink and encased meat sections of the grocery store.